Nets owner Prokhorov funds suit against Russian doping whistleblower

 Although the suit has a limited chance of success, Prokhorov and the plaintiffs want to make Rodchenkov "face his accusers," said the source.
 They want to force him to give sworn testimony in depositions or, if the case reaches trial, in open court.

 Balber said he expects the Justice Department to fight to keep Rodchenkov off the stand.
-The DOJ did not immediately respond to a request for comment.
+The DOJ said the U.S. government "does not confirm or deny the participation of anyone in the Witness Security Program," and declined to comment on the suit.

 According to senior law enforcement officials, Rodchenkov is helping prosecutors with criminal investigations in the U.S. and elsewhere.
 He has been in witness protection in the U.S. since 2016.
 He is helping prosecutors in criminal investigations in the United States and elsewhere, according to senior law enforcement officials.